 Following are also to be given for filing the response on the e-filing website:

 If the time period of 15 days has already lapsed and you have not filed the response then you could file the return again which will be deemed as original return and if the time of original return has expired then it will be deemed as the return is not filed in time.

-From the AY 2014-15 onwards, the return with tax payable is not allowed and will be deemed as a defective return.
+Currently, the return with tax payable is not allowed and will be deemed as a defective return.
 Therefore do not file a return with tax payable.
 However, if you happen to do so then you will receive a notice for defective return.

 When you receive such a notice then immediately pay the tax payable and file the return again in response to notice under section 139(9).